ictinnovations/ictfax/INSTALL.md

 4: ICTFax Installation
 ======================
+Note: Always use latest version of ICTFax from Github, older version may conflict with current ICTCore installations

 1. (if any) delete /usr/ictfax
-2. Download, ictfax source from github and extract it into some temp folder
+2. Download, latest version ictfax source from github and extract it into some temp folder
 3. from ictfax source move wwwroot folder as /usr/ictfax
 ```bash
 mv /tmp/ictfax/wwwroot /usr/ictfax